Belac/books-managing-api/README.md

-# books-managing-api
+# BOOKS MANAGING API WITH FLASK
 API for managing books of a library
-* Getting started
+## Getting started